brendanberg/trilobyte/documentation/custom_encoding.md

 	>>> dec.bytes
 	'WORLD'

-Another simple subclass is
+We've seen Doug Crockford's Base32 encoding in the general tutorial, but there are other specifications for encodings with slightly different alphabets and padding rules.
+We'll take a look at one of them in the next section.

 ### RFC 4648 Base32 Encoding

 [RFC 4648](http://tools.ietf.org/html/rfc4648) describes a version of Base32 encoding that is stricter than Doug Crockford's version.
 Still, it may be helpful to have an Encoding class that's able to handle this variant.
 The `Base32_4648` class defined below is a simple implementation of this standard.

 	>>> class Base32_4648(Encoding):
 	...     alphabet = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ234567'